Abdulgithub0/AirBnB_clone_v4/README.md

 ## Fourth part of Airbnb - New Features' description

-Link the frontend to backend server - this introduce dynamic user interface
+Introduce dynamic communication pipeline between the frontend end and the backend server

-defining the json schema by following an accepted standization
+Defining the json schema by following an accepted standization - OpenApi

 Introduce swagger Documentation of the implemented RestApi using flask-swagger extension

-refactor and fix any existing or potential bug
+Refactor and fix any existing or potential bugs

 ## License